notrealraj/Road-accidents/README.md

 Dashboard Requirements

 Introduction
-This project focuses on developing a Power BI Dashboard to generate insights from road accident data in the United Kingdom.
+This project involves the development of a Power BI Dashboard aimed at generating insights from road accident data in the United Kingdom.

 Dashboard Requirements
-Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year Monthly Trend showing comparison of Casualties for Current Year and Previous Year Casualties by Road Type for Current Year
+Primary KPIs:

+Total Casualties and Total Accidents for the Current Year and Year-over-Year (YoY) Growth.
+Total Casualties by Accident Severity for the Current Year and YoY Growth.
+Secondary KPIs:

+Total Casualties by Vehicle Type for the Current Year.
+Visualizations:

+Monthly Trend comparing Casualties for the Current Year and Previous Year.
+Casualties by Road Type for the Current Year.
-Current Year Casualties by Area/Location & Day/Night
+Current Year Casualties by Area/Location and Day/Night.
-Total Casualties and Total Accident by Location
+Total Casualties and Total Accidents by Location.